iczky/iczky/README.md

 ###

-<p align="left">Hey there!
-I'm Fiqra Wardana.<br><br>🔭 I’m currently working as a Curriculum Coordinator at RevoU, where I collaborate with others to improve learning materials and enhance the student experience.<br><br>📚 I'm passionate about machine learning and currently exploring software engineering, particularly backend development, through practice projects to enhance my skills.<br><br>⚡ In my free time, I'm fervently pursuing a career in software engineering, focusing on mastering backend development using TypeScript and Java.</p>
+<p align="left">I'm Fiqra Wardana, an aspiring Software Engineer transitioning from a data analytics background.<br><br>🔭 I'm currently working as a Curriculum Coordinator at RevoU, enhancing learning materials for the Software Engineering program.<br><br>📚 I recently completed an intensive Digital Talent Incubator program at Purwadhika, gaining proficiency in both frontend and backend technologies.<br><br>⚡ I'm passionate about machine learning and software engineering, particularly backend development using Java and TypeScript.</p>

 ###